Computer and Internet Engineering BEng (Hons) or MEng – 2020 entry

 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Study and work abroad

-We give our students the opportunity to acquire international experience during their degrees by taking advantage of our exchange agreements with overseas universities or by completing a Professional Training placement abroad.
-In addition to the hugely enjoyable and satisfying experience, time spent abroad adds a distinctive element to your CV.
-Visit our global exchanges pages to check where you can go.
+We give our students the opportunity to acquire international experience during their studies by taking advantage of our exchange agreements with overseas universities or by completing a Professional Training placement abroad.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
-View our offer terms and conditions and our generic registration terms and conditions as a guide as to what to expect.
+View our offer terms and conditions and our generic registration terms and conditions (PDF) as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.